Trenching and Excavation Cave-Ins

 State and Federal Laws Control Construction Work

-Trenching accidents are preventable when applicable federal and state safety regulations are followed.
+Trenching accidents are preventable when applicable federal and state safety regulations are followed. here is where to find the rules.
 Core safety rules are at WAC 296-800.
 Washington State excavation operations are directed by L&I’s Occupational Safety and Health division.
 DD27.30 summarizes the regulations.

 Trenching regulations require specific measures to prevent collapses in WAC 296-155-657(2)(a), including: